DamoM73/space-rescue-tutorials/_build/html/_sources/04_welcome.md.txt

 So we can see that there are three tasks we need to complete to create our welcome screen:

-1. Adjust the window values
+1. Adjust window values
-2. Create the WelcomeScreen Room
+2. Create WelcomeScreen Room
-3. Create the Title RoomObject
+3. Create Title RoomObject
+4. Add Title RoomObject to WelcomeScreen Room

 Let's start.

-## Adjusting window values
+## Adjust window values

 The window values reside in `Globals.py` in the `GameFrame` folder, so open it up.